djaffry/from-zero-to-sso-hero/docs/workshop_slides.md

   Social login, Multifactor authentication,
   Fine grained authorization, Admin console,
   REST API, ...
-- in OIDC: Keycloak is an identity provider (IDP), which provides user authentication functions to other apps called relying parties (RP)
+- in OIDC: Keycloak is an IDP, which provides user authentication functions to other apps called relying parties (clients)

 ---